Climate Action | Climate Justice

 The entire UUAA congregation, all ages and all interests, is needed to help UUAA shrink our carbon footprint, work for climate justice in our community and support each other in our climate learning.
 You can be part of this effort at whatever level of involvement works for you, from becoming more diligent about your home recycling and food waste, to leading a multi-year climate project.
 To add your address to the climate action email list, contact climate@uuaa.org.
 Click the button below to read a summary of our multi-year Climate Action Plan, mapping our work together over the next several years!

-Recent climate projects throughout UUAA have included: an energy audit and addressing all aspects of the audit, a capital campaign that is funding expansion of our rooftop solar, planting an “Ancestors’ Grove” of trees, holding an all congregation celebration of climate work on Friday Fun Night and Earth Day 2023, an energy forum with A2P2 (Ann Arbor for Public Power), a Green Corner column in our Weekly News, a climate potluck in the summer and much more.
+Recent climate projects throughout UUAA have included: expansion of our rooftop solar, the Zero Waste campaign, planting an “Ancestors’ Grove” of trees, helping plan and run the 2nd Annual A2 Climate Teach-in, holding an all congregation celebration of climate work on Friday Fun Night and Earth Day 2024, a Green Corner column in our Weekly News, a climate potluck last summer and much more.

 Green Sanctuary 2030